CalneComets/WebJuniors/index.md

 ![Current squad](/images/IMG_20150904_200637543.jpg "The juniors after their first training session")

-> *There is no training after 18 December until 8 January.
-In addition there will be no training on 22 January as the sports hall is not available.*
+> *There is no training on 22 January as the sports hall is not available.*